bartektomas/LinkAce/docs/v1/general/about.md

 * Import existing bookmarks from HTML exports (other methods planned)
 * Implemented support for complete database and app backups to Amazon AWS S3

+---

-## A note on support and new features
+## A note on Support

-As mentioned, I built LinkAce for myself.
-Therefore I will only provide limited support for the application as well as limit my work on it after all needed features are present.
-However, feature requests are always welcome and I will happily accept contributions.

-**I do not provide any paid customization or support like installation help!**
+LinkAce is a private side-project mainly developed for *myself*.
+Therefore I cannot guarantee that the app will work without any problems, and I may not answer support requests. **I do not offer any paid customization or support.**

+If you need an app with extensive support please consider using another solution.

+If you need help or want to report a bug within the application, please open a new [issue](https://github.com/Kovah/LinkAce/issues) and describe:

+* which version you are using,
+* what your exact problem is,
+* and what you already did to solve the problem.